SAP-archive/teched2020-IIS360/exercises/ex1/README.md

 ![](./images/image18.png)

 This will start the app generation.
-When done, you can review the generated artifacts in the Explorer View of SAP Business Application Studio.<br>
+When done, you can review the generated artifacts in the Explorer View of SAP Business Application Studio.

 ![](./images/image29.png)

 ## Exercise 1.2 Testing the App